junxit/us-congress-code/title-15/chapter-9/sec-313a.md

 ## Notes

+### Statutory Notes and Related Subsidiaries

+### Appropriations

+Section 2 of act Feb.
+12, 1946, authorized appropriation of necessary funds to carry out provisions of this section.

+### Executive Documents

 ### Transfer of Functions

 Office of Chief of Weather Bureau abolished and functions transferred to Secretary of Commerce by Reorg.
 Plan No. 2 of 1965, eff.
 July 13, 1965, 30 F.R.
 8819, 79 Stat.
 1318.
 For further details, see notes set out under section 311 of this title.

-### Appropriations

-Section 2 of act Feb.
-12, 1946, authorized appropriation of necessary funds to carry out provisions of this section.